mindlab-snu/mindlab-snu.github.io/people/joinus.md

 subtitle: Join Us
 ---

 We are looking for passionate **BS/MS/PhD students** to join the lab!
 (Competitive financial support will be provided.)
-For more detaiiled information about the lab, please refere to this [**feature**](intro.pdf) at SNU EE and a more [outdated one](https://webzine.skku.edu/skkuzine/section/culture03.do?articleNo=76954&pager.offset=0&pagerLimit=10) at SKKU.
+For more detailed information about the lab, please refere to this [**feature**](intro.pdf) at SNU EE and a more [outdated one](https://webzine.skku.edu/skkuzine/section/culture03.do?articleNo=76954&pager.offset=0&pagerLimit=10) at SKKU.

 Thankfully, there are currently many applicants who want to join our lab.
 When you are writing a contact e-mail to [Prof. Taesup Moon](people/pi.md), **PLEASE INCLUDE** the following information.
 Otherwise, I **may NOT be able to respond** to your e-mails.